by Ben Nelson

 God has a better plan.
 His plan for freedom included another level of freedom; freedom from the power of sin.
 Jesus said the problem was that you were the slave of sin.
 That means, if you don’t continue in His word, you do not have the power to prevail against temptation.
 This is where the preachers have really cheated you.
 You have been told your whole life, that you can expect to sin, you will always sin, and there is no hope of walking in holiness.
 Sounds like sin is still in charge to me.
 Why then did Jesus say that if we continue in His word, we would be free?

 We have been lied to.
 The idea that you cannot be holy, has kept you from continuing in His Word, and so kept you from victory.
 Jesus never said you can’t be holy, He said you must be holy.
 And He said He would send the Holy Spirit to help you be holy.
 We are supposed to be the overcomers, not the overcome.
-We are supposed to be visitors not victims!

-My second question is What have you been set free for?
+My second question is

 Here again I must go back to Israel.
 God said, “Let my people go, that they may serve me...”
 The simple reason that God wants you free, is so that you can serve God.
 Slavery to sin makes it impossible for you to serve God.
 You can’t serve God and sin.
 Your captivity to the world system, to your own lusts, and to satan and his hosts, keeps you from doing any real good in the kingdom of God.
 Your guilt, caused by your inability to keep your promises to God, keeps you from opening your mouth and telling others about Jesus.
 Ultimately this spirit of compromise keeps you from any real victory and shuts you down.
 If you have no peace, you can’t tell others about the one who came to make peace, and even if you do, the message won’t ring true.

 The mark of a child of God is that he is the servant of God.
 This is how the apostles would identify themselves.
 “Paul, a servant of Jesus Christ”, “Paul and Timotheus, the servants of Jesus Christ”, “Jude the servant of Jesus Christ”, “James the servant of God”, “Simon Peter, a servant and an apostle of Jesus Christ”, “and he sent and signified it by his angel unto his servant John”.
 Most importantly let’s look at Jesus.
 Phil 2:7 tells us that He “took upon him the form of a servant”, and again in Heb.
 10:7 he is quoted “I come...to do thy will, O God.”
 And once more, John 6:38 “For I came down from heaven, not to do mine own will, but the will of him that sent me.”
 Are you of a different spirit than these?
 Is your spirit of freedom one that releases you from service, releases you from doing the will of God?
 Does your freedom release you from the great commission?
 Does it release you from loving your neighbor as yourself?
 Does it even release you from the Ten Commandments?
 Which one can you break?
 Can you murder and be a Christian?
 Can you be an adulterer and be a Christian?
 How about a liar?
 God forbid!
-GOD FORBID!

 Now you know the word tells us in II Corinthians 5:17 that if any man be in Christ he is a “new creature.”
 That new creature is God’s workmanship which is “created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.”
 (Eph.
 2:10).
 It is a creature with a totally new nature, a nature without limits, without fear, without a past.
 This new nature is alive with the Spirit of God, created by the very breath of God breathing into your dead spirit, and giving you new life, Spirit life, zoe, the God kind of life.
-And this new life was created for one reason, to serve God.
+And this new life was created for one reason,

-If the word of God is true, then you, new creation that you are, are free to do the will of God.
-So my final question is What are you doing with your freedom?
+What are you doing with your freedom?
 If you are a born again child of the living God, a new creation, created unto good works, free from sin, it’s penalty and power, free from the curses it brings, like fear, anxiety, loneliness, then, what are you doing with your freedom?
 Jesus demonstrated His freedom over and over again.
 He was free from peer pressure, He would heal on the Sabbath even if all the people of status hated Him for it.
 He would dump over tables of money in the temple.
 He would correct the doctrine of the scholars, He would preach damnation to the religious leaders rather than sit by and let them lull the masses to sleep, with their “peace – peace” messages.

 So what are you going to do about it?
 Are you willing to serve the One who set you free?
 Are you willing to give Him your life? (not just a few minutes at the altar, but rather your body on the altar 24-7) Will you tell you friends about Jesus?
 Or your mom and dad?
 Or your teacher?
 How about your co-worker?
 Didn’t Jesus die for all of these?
 Are you going to let them die without Him?
 Will you go if He tells you?
 Will you even ask Him?